-- 1. Do one of the following: - Double-click the shortcut icon DVMS System Manager on the desktop. - Click Start, point to Programs and then to DVMS.
-Click DVMS System Manager. - The address selection screen is displayed.
-Click Details. - Select the desired address from the address list, or click Add and type the recorder's IP address. - 4.
-Click OK to connect to the selected recorder. - The login screen is shown.
-Type your user name in the User name box, and your password in the Password box. - NOTE: The user name and password are case sensitive. - 6.
-Click login.
+- 33. Do one of the following: - Double-click the shortcut icon DVMS System Manager on the desktop.

+- Click Start, point to Programs and then to DVMS.
+Click DVMS System Manager. - 34.
+The address selection screen is displayed.
+Click Details. - 35.
+Select the desired address from the address list, or click Add and type the recorder's IP address. - 36.
+Click OK to connect to the selected recorder. - 37.
+The login screen is shown.
+Type your user name in the User name box, and your password in the Password box.

+38. Click login.
 A progress bar is shown on the screen while the program loads.